-Bathrooms with tongue and groove panelling bring subtle luxury and style to a bathroom.
+Bathrooms with tongue and groove panelling bring subtle luxury and style to a bathroom and small spaces.
 They can lift walls where paint just can’t, and it’s great alternative to tiling.

-Often the concern with panelling such as tongue and groove is that it can quickly become dated in a property.
+Often the concern with groove wall panels is that it can quickly become dated in a property.
 But the question should really be, how can something date that has been around since the 13th century?
 No, seriously.

 Bathroom tongue and groove panelling has definitely seen a revival over the last couple of years and it is no longer being used as just a means to keep out damp and to provide insulation.
 Tongue and groove panelling was used for this very reason during these times.

-It has now been reimagined as a very simple and effective way to add character and depth to any home, as well as disguising lumpy, bumpy walls.
+It has now been reimagined as a very simple and effective way to add character and depth to any home, as well as disguising lumpy, bumpy walls for a seamless finish.
 The profile you choose very much dictates the style.
-From board and batten, tongue and groove, shiplap and v groove.
+From wood panels, tongue and groove, shiplap and v groove.
 It’s also available in easy moisture resistant sheets for the DIYers out there.

 Is Tongue And Groove Ok To Use For Bathrooms?